Army Tuition Assistance Benefits – How to Pay for Your College Education

-Let’s dive in and take a look at what the Army TA program offers, who is eligible, which educational programs are covered, and how to take advantage of this valuable benefit.
+Let’s dive in and look at what the Army TA program offers, who is eligible, which educational programs are covered, and how to take advantage of this valuable benefit.

 What Does the Army Tuition Assistance Program Cover?

-This means the Army will no longer pay certain fees, including laboratory and course fees.
-TA also does not cover certain administrative fees, books, and other fees.
+This means the Army does not pay certain fees, including laboratory fees, course fees, some administrative fees, books, and other fees.

 Army Tuition Assistance Eligibility

-To be eligible for TA benefits, Soldiers must:
+To be eligible for TA benefits, Soldiers must be on active duty.

 - Soldiers can use TA for up to 130 SH for a bachelor’s degree and up to 39 SH for a master’s degree.

-- The 39 semester hour limit applies to all credits taken after completion of a baccalaureate degree.
+- The 39-semester hour limit applies to all credits taken after completing a baccalaureate degree.

-- Soldiers can’t use TA to pursue a second bachelor’s degree or doctoral degree, nor can they double up and request TA while they are on orders in a fully funded degree program.
+- Soldiers can’t use TA to pursue a second bachelor’s degree or doctoral degree, nor can they double up and request TA while on orders in a fully funded degree program.

 - TA funds cannot be used for placement exams, competency tests, or evaluation for past experience.